 Applying For Financial Aid How to Ask for More Financial Aid Written by Shannon Vasconceloson February 6th, 2020 I came to College Coach with close to 10 years of experience in college financial aid offices.
 I began my career at Boston University, where I counseled students and their parents on the financial aid process and reviewed undergraduate financial aid applications.
 At Tufts University, where I served as assistant director of financial aid, I developed expertise in the field of health professions financial aid.
 I was responsible for financial aid application review, grant awarding and loan processing, and college financing and debt management counseling for both pre- and post-doctoral dental students.
 I have also served as an active member of the Massachusetts Association of Student Financial Aid Administrator’s Early Awareness and Outreach Committee, coordinating early college awareness activities for middle school students; as a trainer for the Department of Education’s National Training for Counselors and Mentors, educating high school guidance counselors on the financial aid process; and as a volunteer for FAFSA Day Massachusetts, aiding students and parents with the completion of online financial aid applications.
 Learn More About Shannon fafsa, financial aid, If you’re the parent of a high school senior, you’ve likely completed the FAFSA by now.
 And if your child applied to any private colleges, you may have also completed a CSS/Profile.
 So congratulations!
 The most difficult part of the financial aid application process is over.
 You can now sit back, relax, and let the money roll in, right?
 Wrong!
 Did you know you can ask for more financial aid?
 While most families take a passive approach to the financial aid process, accepting whatever aid colleges offer (or don’t offer), they may very well be leaving thousands of dollars on the table.
 I encourage every College Coach family with whom I work to remember the final step in the financial aid application process: Going back to colleges and asking for more money.
 “What?
 I can do that?”
 Absolutely!
 And you should.
 Oftentimes, colleges have more flexibility within their financial aid offers than you would think.
 And what’s the secret to getting an increased offer?
 Amazingly, in many cases, all you have to do is ask.
 How to ask for more financial aid: appeals vs. negotiations At College Coach, our college financial planners counsel families on how to best approach making requests for additional financial assistance.
 These requests tend to fall into one of two categories: appeals or negotiations.
 Financial Aid Appeals.
 A financial aid appeal is a request for additional assistance based upon special financial circumstances a family might have.
 Perhaps you’ve experienced a recent job loss, your reported income was artificially inflated by a one-time gain, or you have excessive non-discretionary expenses, like medical or elder care.
 Circumstances like these are not reflected on the FAFSA, and are great reasons to request a reconsideration of a financial aid offer.
 Financial Aid Negotiations.
 Negotiation, in contrast, is not based upon any special financial circumstances, but on how attractive a student is to the schools to which he has applied and what offers he may have received elsewhere.
 Remember that the college application process is a two-way street: while your child is competing with thousands of other students for acceptance at the college of her choice, colleges are also competing with each other to attract the most qualified candidates to their school.
 If your child receives a better scholarship offer at one school versus another school, feel free to share that better offer with the school your child really wants to attend and ask if there’s a way to narrow the cost gap to make her attendance more feasible.
 If your child is a particularly attractive student to the school in question, the school may be willing to increase their offer in order to lure your child away from the competition.
 Whatever tactic you employ to request additional financial aid, there is no reason not to make the request.
 The worst a college will do is say “no,” and at that point, you’ll need to decide for yourself whether that particular college is worth the price of admission.
 With the right approach, however, you’re likely to hear a “yes” from one or more colleges, putting a more affordable college education within reach.
-Related Resources Read | Posted on October 21st, 2021 How to List More than 10 Colleges on the FAFSA Read | Posted on October 10th, 2021 How Much Will You Contribute to College?
-Read | Posted on December 22nd, 2022 Will Applying for Financial Aid Hurt My Admission Chances?
+Related Resources Read | Posted on December 28th, 2022 The Worst Financial Aid Mistake (And How to Fix It!) | College Coach Blog Read | Posted on December 27th, 2022 10 Reasons for a Financial Aid Appeal Read | Posted on December 22nd, 2022 Will Applying for Financial Aid Hurt My Admission Chances?